Home/Meats/Guanciale

 Instructions

 2. 2.
-In an oven-safe skillet, cook the guanciale until crispy, then add spinach and sauté until wilted.
+In a skillet, cook guanciale until crispy, then add asparagus and olive oil, sautéing until tender.

 Ingredients